Alonvita/AP1_MVC-project-cpp/Utility/README.txt

-Lexer is "stupid", hence only knows how to parse a given line, given specific defined strings, and return a queue of strings (parsed commands) based on the command given.
+Lexer is "stupid", hence only knows how to parse a line, given specific defined strings, and return a queue of strings (parsed commands) based on the command given.

 Should Lexer receive an unknown string, it will throw an execution error, returning to it's owner.